Reboot workbench.action.minimizeOtherEditors! VisualStudioCode 1.26 released!

 Simple but useful!
 Automatically fix import mistakes

-A new feature has been added to JS/TS only that automatically detects unimported classes and modules and displays a small light bulb icon.
-This
+A new feature has been added (for JS/TS only) that automatically detects unimported classes and modules and notifies you with a lightbulb icon.
+Hopefully, this

 Alternatively, you could use it the other way around, leaving the importing to VSCode and writing the external class first, then importing it later, which might reduce the hassle